cesar-douady/open-lmake/doc/benchmark.md

 However, I have not measured these phases for other build systems.

 This flat organization is painless for `make`, `ninja` and open-lmake, but is contrary to `bazel`'s spirit.
-And to some extent, this is not unreasonnable: nobody puts 100k source files flat in a dir.
+And to some extent, this is not unreasonnable: in practice, projects rarely store 100k source files in a single flat dir.
 As a consequence, the partial no-op rebuild would be typically much faster with `bazel` because it would only explore the necessary sub-dirs.
 This is key for `bazel`'s scalability.